 5. Resting the Roast:

-- This step helps to recur the juice into the whole meat for a tender, delicious roast.
+- This is done to marinate the juice into the entire meat resulting in a tasty and tender roast.

 6. Making the Au Jus:

-- To increase the sauce, add beef broth (and red wine) from a roasting pan, scrapping any delicious brown bits from the pan, scrapping any delicious brown bits.
+- To enrich the sauce add beef broth (and red wine) left in a roasting pan, scraping all of the tasty brown bits of the bottom of the pan.

-- Bring broth in a boil on medium heat, so that it can reduce it slightly for about 5–10 minutes.
+- Put some broth on medium heat and bring to a boil so that it may slightly reduce it in about 5-10 minutes.

 7. Carving and Serving:

-- Once rested, carve the prime rib roast against the grain into thick slices.
+- After resting, slice the prime rib roast across the grain in large slices.

 Tips for Perfection:

-- Leftover prime rib: Leftover slices can be enjoyed cold in sandwiches or reheated gently for future meals.
+- Leftover prime rib: The remaining slices can either be served cold as an ingredient in sandwiches or warmed slightly to be served in the future.

-- Au jus options: You can add herbs or a splash of brandy or whiskey for more complexity in the au jus if desired.
+- Au jus options: You may include herbs or brandy, or a whiskey splash in the au jus to have more complexity.

-This recipe for Texas Roadhouse-style prime rib yields a juicy, tender roast with a savory crust and flavorful au jus to accompany each slice, perfect for a special occasion or a hearty family dinner.
+Texas Roadhouse-style prime rib recipe makes a juicy, tender roast topped with a savory crust and a delicious au jus to serve with each slice of meat, and a special occasion or a heavy family meal would be well served.

-A: Yes, Texas Roadhouse offers Prime Rib as a menu item, typically available in different sizes and served with au jus.
+A: Yes, Texas Roadhouse serves it as Prime Rib on its menu of options, usually in various measures and served together with au jus.